 Table 2 shows that tattoos and deviance appear to fit together, with deviant behaviors increasing in likelihood as the number of tattoos increases.
 The pattern is most apparent for marijuana use and multiple sexual partners.
 With each additional tattoo, the odds ratio is successively larger in predicting the behavior.
 For respondents with three or more tattoos, the odds that they binge drink or smoke pot is twice as high as for respondents with no tattoos and over five times higher for having two or more sexual partners in the past year.
-Taken together, this set of results is consistent with our expectations stated in hypothesis 2.
+Taken together, this set of results is consistent with our expectations stated in Hypothesis 2.

 Supporting prior research on emerging adult religiosity, more frequent religious attendees are less likely to binge drink, less likely to smoke pot, and less likely to have two or more sexual partners in the past years.
 Prayer is also negatively associated with binge drinking, marijuana use, and multiple sexual partners.
 Strength of faith is not significantly correlated with any of the deviant behaviors.
 The practice of faith through private prayer and attending public services creates plausibility structures that more directly guide human behavior.
-Religious universities seem to operate as moral communities that likewise reinforce religious plausibility structures for individuals.
-Private religious universities are negatively associated with binge drinking, marijuana use, and multiple sexual partners.
-Among the other control variables, female respondents and Asian respondents seem to steer clear of most of these deviant behaviors.